Atithi (2002 film)

-Atithi (ಅತಿಥಿ, The Guest) is a 2002 Indian Kannada language film directed by P. Sheshadri.
+Atithi is a 2002 Indian Kannada language film directed by P. Sheshadri.
 The film deals with terrorism and the psychology of the terrorist.
 The 9/11 US tragedy and a car blast in Bangalore inspired the director Sheshadri to make a film about the psychology of terrorism.

 Plot

 The film opens with a minister inaugurating a new flyover.
-The flyover is then bombed by a man along with his associates resulting in many deaths.
+The flyover is then bombed by a man (the Terrorist) along with his associates resulting in many deaths.
 The film moves to a village, where a well revered Doctor lives.
 He lives alone with his wife while his son lives in some other city.
 The Terrorist gets wounded while making a bomb.
 His associates are then forced to take him to the doctor's clinic where they kidnap his wife.

 They threaten to kill her if the doctor calls the police or tells anyone.
 During the days the Terrorist is healing, there are many close calls.
-He meets and becomes friends with a girl who regularly visits the Doctor.
+He meets and becomes friends with a girl named Putti, who regularly visits the Doctor.
 He and the Doctor have chats about his objectives.

 He and his associates plan to bomb a dam being visited by the chief minister of the state.
 Some school children will also go there.
-He hurts the little girl, his friend who was also supposed to go there in order to save her.
+He is forced to hurt Putti, who was also supposed to go there in order to save her.

 The Doctor confronts him and tries to persuade him not to do this task.
 However, the Terrorist does not listen.
 On the day of the bombing, the Terrorist return the Doctor's wife and head to the dam.
 The Doctor tries one last time to stop the Terrorist by threatening to shoot him.
 However, the Terrorist calls his bluff.

-While heading to the dam, the terrorists run into some school children, when the Terrorist see the girl who he made friends with.
-He asks his associates to go another road as he wants to think.
+While heading to the dam, the terrorists run into some school children, when the Terrorist imagines seeing Putti.
+He asks his associates to go down another road as he wants to think.

 The films then ends, not revealing whether the terrorists carried out their attack or not.